90-Day Marketing Plan

 A PDF and a simple landing page.
 Sections:

-• The owner story (Venezuelan-Syrian couple — more memorable than Chick-fil-A).
+• The owner story (a Venezuelan family — more memorable than Chick-fil-A).

 • The Caracas Box front and center with price + photo.